a-flyleaf/toyshelf/about.md

 - To grab the image URL, the layout pulls from the page date in <abbr title="year-month-day">YYYY-MM-DD</abbr> format.
 - Because it *only* looks for date information, different art posts can't share a date.

-There is probably a workaround, or a better way to do it from the ground up.
-I'll figure that out if I need to, but for now this doesn't come up often enough to warrant it.
+Are there better ways to do this?
+Yes!
+Did I think of them at the time of making the site?
+No!
+It doesn't come up often enough for me to implement major changes retroactively, though.
+For now.